Girl (British comics)

 The first and more well-known volume was published from 1951 to 1964.
-It was launched by Hulton Press on 2 November 1951 as a sister paper to the Eagle, and lasted through Hultons' acquisition by Odhams Press in 1959 and Odhams' merger into IPC in 1963.
-Its final issue was dated 3 October 1964, after which it was merged into Princess.
-Girl was very much an educational magazine whose heroines, including those who got into scrapes, became involved in tales that had a moral substance.
+It was launched by Hulton Press on 2 November 1951 as a sister paper to the Eagle Girl was very much an educational magazine whose heroines, including those who got into scrapes, became involved in tales that had a moral substance.
 A considerable number of pages were also dedicated to real-life tales of heroic women in various fields.

 A second volume of the series was published by IPC from 1981 to 1990, during which time Dreamer and Tammy were merged into it.

 Original series

 Like the Eagle, Girl was founded by the Rev. Marcus Morris, with the close participation of Morris' fellow clergyman Chad Varah.
 The lead strip was originally Kitty Hawke and her All-Girl Air Crew, drawn in full colour by Ray Bailey, about a group of women running a charter airline.
 The strip was not very popular — it was apparently felt to be too masculine — and it was moved to the black-and-white interior pages, replaced on the cover by the schoolgirl strip Wendy and Jinx, written by Michael and Valerie Hastings and drawn by Bailey.